core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### ID Context ## {#ssec-common-context-id-context}

 The ID Context parameter (see Sections 3.3 and 5.1 of {{RFC8613}}) in the Common Context SHALL contain the Group Identifier (Gid) of the group.
-The choice of the Gid is application specific.
+The choice of the Gid format is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
-The application needs to specify how to handle potential collisions between Gids, see {{ssec-gid-collision}}.
+The application needs to specify how to handle potential collisions between Gids (see {{ssec-gid-collision}}).

 ### Counter Signature Algorithm ## {#ssec-common-context-cs-alg}